 Murielle Vrins focuses her energies in awareness-raising and public education about local, organic and fair-trade food.
 She is a graduate in environmental science and has been with Équiterre for the past 12 years.
 Murielle works with Quebec institutions to increase the share of local and sustainable foods in their menus.
 Through various projects with childcare centres, schools , health institutions and universities, she has mobilized a large number of these environments and worked with producers , suppliers and food concessions to facilitate procurement of local food.

 Sarah Ferber has been a passionate food advocate for the past 20 years in a number of different roles.
-As Education Manager at Food First NL, Sarah has the great pleasure of connecting with community groups across Newfoundland and Labrador to celebrate local food, share knowledge and build food skills.
+As Education Manager at Food First Newfoundland and Labrador, Sarah has the great pleasure of connecting with community groups across Newfoundland and Labrador to celebrate local food, share knowledge and build food skills.
 Sarah was one of the first graduates of the Certificate in Food Security from Ryerson University, she holds a BAH in Sociology/Drama from University of Guelph, a Certificate in Education from Medaille College and is certified in Food Safety Management Level.
 She loves picking wild Newfoundland blueberries along the coast with a view of the ocean.

 Dana has been working to transform food and education on Canada’s campuses since 2007.
 During his undergraduate degree Dana founded the McGill Food Systems Project, and since graduating he has been helping campuses across the country achieve their own breakthroughs as a manager of the Campus Food Systems Project.
 He has also worked with the J.W.
 McConnell Family Foundation to develop their national Value Chain granting program, recently completed a Graduate Diploma in Social Innovation through the University of Waterloo, and is an Advisory Committee member of Farm to Cafeteria Canada.